marmelab/react-admin/docs/Actions.md

 ## Handling Side Effects With a Custom Saga

 `fetch`, `showNotification`, and `push` are called *side effects*.
 It's a functional programming term that describes functions that do more than just returning a value based on their input.
-Admin-on-rest promotes a programming style where side effects are decoupled from the rest of the code, which has the benefit of making them testable.
+React-admin promotes a programming style where side effects are decoupled from the rest of the code, which has the benefit of making them testable.

 In react-admin, side effects are handled by Sagas.
 [Redux-saga](https://redux-saga.github.io/redux-saga/) is a side effect library built for Redux, where side effects are defined by generator functions.
 This may sound complicated, but it's not: Here is the generator function necessary to handle the side effects for the `COMMENT_APPROVE` action.